pulumi/pulumi/docs/design/packages.md

   backend optimizations, this matters less to an interpreted environment like Coconut than a system that compiles to machine code.
 Especially when considering the cost of provisioning cloud infrastructure (often measured in minutes).

-* Third, it makes writing tools that process NutPacks easier, including CocoGL processing tools that reraise AST edits back to the original program text.
+* Third, it makes writing tools that process CocoPacks easier, including CocoGL processing tools that reraise AST edits back to the original program text.

-Below is an overview of the AST shapes supported by NutIL.
+Below is an overview of the AST shapes supported by CocoIL.

 ### AST Nodes

 TODO: this is just a dumb name listing; eventually we want to specify each and every node type.

-Every NutIL AST node derives from a common base type that includes information about its location in the source code:
+Every CocoIL AST node derives from a common base type that includes information about its location in the source code:

     // Node is a discriminated type for all AST subtypes. interface Node {